moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, the right-hand block drawer of site home will be displayed in its expanded state by default.

+#### Tab "Course"

+In this tab there are the following settings:

+##### Sections

+Here, you control the appearance of section 0 (the general section) as well as the appearance of all other sections on the course main page.
+You can control the collapsing behaviour of these sections.
+Please note that there are some technical limitations which are explained in the settings' descriptions.

 #### Tab "Links"

 In this tab there are the following settings: